Michael Brown's Death

-Michael Brown’s Death refers to the fatal shooting of Michael Brown, an African American teenager from Ferguson, Missouri, by the officers of St. Louis Police Department during a physical altercation that allegedly took place on August 9th, 2014.
+Michael Brown’s Death was the fatal shooting of Michael Brown, an African American teenager from Ferguson, Missouri, by the officers of St. Louis Police Department during a physical altercation that allegedly took place on August 9th, 2014.
 The teenager’s death, which happened less than a month after the controversial death of Eric Garner, instantly prompted backlash in the social media against police brutality and racial profiling, similar to the large-scale protests that erupted in the wake of the death of Trayvon Martin in 2012.

 On August 9th, 2014, Michael Brown, an eighteen-year-old African American, was fatally shot by a police officer in Ferguson, Missouri.
 Brown was unarmed at the time of the shooting.
-On August 10th, Jon Belmar, the police chief for St. Louis County, gave a statement explaining Brown had been shot after he assaulted a police officer and attempted to gain control of officer's gun.
+On August 10th, Jon Belmar, the police chief for St. Louis County, stated that Brown was shot after assaulting a police officer and attempting to gain control of officer's gun.
 Belmar also announced the launch of an internal investigation about the shooting per request from Ferguson's police chief.